Macroeconomic Barometer — May 2026

 Credit spread — High Yield

 The ICE BofA US High Yield option-adjusted spread measures the risk premium investors demand to hold high-yield corporate debt over government bonds.
-A rapid widening of the spread has historically coincided with financial stress episodes.
+As of April 30, 2026, the OAS stood at 2.83% — a historically tight level despite the geopolitical backdrop.
 Data: FRED (BAMLH0A0HYM2).

 Loading FRED data…